-Tunkillia is a large scale exploration project hosting some ~50km strike of the highly prospective Yerda and Yarlbrinda Shear Zones.
+Tunkillia is a large scale exploration project hosting more than 30km strike of the highly prospective Yerda and Yarlbrinda Shear Zones.
 These shears are major structures several kilometres wide and are analogous to major Kalgoorlie Shear Zone systems.
 The project area has been historically under-explored with very little drilling outside of the 223 Deposit during the past ~20 years.

 Tunkillia holds significant potential for large-scale extensions and discovery of new mineralisation.
-The 223 Deposit is ~2.5km long and open to depth and along strike, with the host structure extending a further ~7km north and ~7km south.
-Mineralisation is evident on both the western and eastern demagnetised margins of the Yarlbrinda Shear, which host several advanced satellite targets in the immediate vicinity of the 223 Deposit.
+The 223 Deposit is ~2km long and open to depth and along strike.
+Mineralisation is evident on both the western and eastern margins of the Yarlbrinda Shear, which host several advanced satellite targets in the immediate vicinity of the 223 Deposit.

 Upgraded 223 Deposit Model